Torticollis: Congenital muscular torticollis

 Congenital muscular torticollis is the most common torticollis that is present at birth.
+Congenital muscular torticollis is the third most common congenital musculoskeletal deformity in children.
 The cause of congenital muscular torticollis is unclear.
 Birth trauma or intrauterine malposition is considered to be the cause of damage to the sternocleidomastoid muscle in the neck.
 Other alterations to the muscle tissue arise from repetitive microtrauma within the womb or a sudden change in the calcium concentration in the body that causes a prolonged period of muscle contraction.

 Any of these mechanisms can result in a shortening or excessive contraction of the sternocleidomastoid muscle, which curtails its range of motion in both rotation and lateral bending.
 The head is typically tilted in lateral bending toward the affected muscle and rotated toward the opposite side.
 In other words, the head itself is tilted in the direction of the shortened muscle, with the chin tilted in the opposite direction.

 Congenital torticollis is presented at 1–4 weeks of age, and a hard mass usually develops.
 It is normally diagnosed using ultrasonography and a color histogram or clinically by evaluating the infant's passive cervical range of motion.

 Congenital torticollis constitutes the majority of cases seen in paediatric clinical practice.
 The reported incidence of congenital torticollis is 0.3-2.0%.
 Sometimes a mass, such as a sternocleidomastoid tumor, is noted in the affected muscle.
+Congenital Muscular Torticollis is also defined by a fibrosis contracture of the sternocleidomastoid muscle on one side of the neck.
 Congenital torticollis may not resolve on its own, and can result in rare complications including plagiocephaly.
+Secondary complications associated with Congenital Muscular Torticollis include visual dysfunctions, facial asymmetry, delayed development, cervical scoliosis, and vertebral wedge degeneration which will have a serious impact on the child's appearance and even mental health.

 Benign paroxysmal torticollis is a rare disorder affecting infants.
 Recurrent attacks may last up to a week.
 The condition improves by age 2.
 The cause is thought to be genetic.